 Unlike massage techniques that use pressure (pushing) cupping uses tensile properties (pulling).
 This can be a less painful and more effective way of breaking up tissue adhesions and knots than the often-painful deep tissue massage.
 Dr. Lisa or Dr. Marin will determine which therapeutic technique is most effective for your particular goals.
 Sessions may include multiple techniques in one sitting.

-Solstice Physical Therapy provides skilled joint mobilizations to enhance movement and decrease pain.
+Solstice Physical Therapy provides skilled joint mobilizations and manipulations to enhance movement and decrease pain.
 Your therapist applies targeted pressure or force to a joint in a specific direction.
 The repetitions and intensity vary according to feedback from your body, and your comfort.